nouman135/wealth-bridge/README.md

-# Welcome to the App we have name this app Wealth
+# Welcome to the App we have name this app Wealth Bridge

 We are using Laravel 9 for backend.
 We use react.js on the frontend.